 Welcome to the 2013 60 MinuteS for MS!
 This one day event was first launched in 2012 in order to give schools more opportunities to get involved, and it proved to be very popular.
 Keep reading to find out how your school can get involved!

 60 MinuteS for MS will take place on 23 August.

 Any school can participate, even if you are already taking part in the month-long MS Readathon program.
 Getting involved in this event is a fantastic way to round off your month of reading and celebrate your fundraising success!

-Taking part in ’60 MinuteS for MS’ is as easy as A, B C. All you need to do is:
+Taking part in ’60 MinuteS for MS’ is as easy.
+All you need to do is:

 - Register for ‘60 MinuteS for MS’ by clicking the ‘Register Now’ button on this page

 - Hold reading activities on August 23rd

 - Collect fundraising and return to MS Readathon

 There will be some great competitions happening throughout the year for the schools to get involved and the opportunity for one lucky school to receive a visit from a Penguin author.
 And all schools and kinders that raise over $500 will receive a TAG Leapfrog Reading System!